When you finish this chapter you will be able to:

 Every athletic health care program must develop policies and procedures that carefully delineate the daily routine of the program.

 A concern of any athletic program is to try to provide the most qualified health care possible to the athlete.4 Unfortunately, as indicated in Chapter 1, budgetary limitations often dictate who is responsible for overseeing the health care program for the athletes.
 Ideally an institution hires a certified athletic trainer who is primarily responsible.5,19 In some cases, schools rely on a nurse to provide care.
-And in other situations in which there are no athletic trainers ...
+And in other situations in which there ...